-Tips for Buying a Home When You’re a Freelancer
+Tips for Buying a House as a Freelancer

-While I had a couple things that I felt were stacked against me — the sole income earner in a household of one, wanting to buy in Los Angeles — the big-ticket item was that I’m a freelancer.
+When it came time for me to start thinking about buying a house, I had a couple things that I felt were stacked against me.
+I was the sole income earner in a household of one, wanting to buy in Los Angeles, for starters.
+But the biggest potential roadblock was that I’m a freelancer.
 And judging from the horror stories my self-employed colleagues have told, getting approved for a mortgage when you work for yourself can be extremely tricky.

 Here are some of the common hurdles you have to jump over:

 Whereas the approval process for self-employed folks and those who have day jobs are exactly the same, the major hurdle when you’re self-employed is — as you might’ve guessed — showing proof of income, and assuring the lender that you’ll be able to generate steady income in the future.